 These days there are so many platforms you can use to share your message, your story, your business.
 That means lot of opportunities to get your brand in front of people.
 However, the multitude of options may feel daunting.
-At Message Artist Creative Group, I help our clients look at the process of sharing your brand story in a way that is collaborative, creative, and relatively easy because we create a plan, we commit to it, and we make adjustments when necessary.
-This post shares some of the steps we take to deliver your brand effectively.
+At Message Artist Creative Group, we help our clients look at the process of sharing their brand story in a way that is collaborative, creative, and relatively easy.
+We develop a strategy, create a plan, and then we commit and implement it … and make adjustments when and if necessary.
+This post shares some of the steps we take to effectively deliver brand consistency.

 Consistency Makes Your Brand Recognizable

 To help people get to know your brand and recognize it right away, consistency is key.
 Your message is the starting point for consistency, as it informs everything else.
 (For guidance on messaging, check out my blog post, The Foundation of Your Brand, or listen to my guest spot on The Marketing Essentials podcast where we talk about the imprortance of messaging in your marketing.)

 Your written and visual content need to be consistent all the time, everywhere.
 This means the voice and tone of your copy and the look of your materials needs to be the same on your social media pages, your homepage, and your print materials.
 We often think of social media as informal and something like a donation request letter (or any kind of letter) as formal.
 But no matter what you do for outreach, formal or informal, you need to maintain brand consistency in voice and look so your brand is instantly recognizable to your current and potential clients and customers.

 So, simply put, be consistent everywhere your brand shows up!
 In your …

 - Brand message